-Spacing problems are frequently caused by missing teeth, a bite discrepancy or may pose an aesthetic issue.
+Spacing problems are frequently caused by missing teeth or a bite discrepancy, or they may pose an aesthetic issue.

 Upper Front Teeth Protrusion or Overjet

 The appearance and function of your teeth are altered by the protrusion of your front teeth over the lower.
 Overjet is characterized by the upper teeth protruding too far forward or the lower jaw positioned too far back in your bite.

 Crowding occurs when teeth have insufficient room to erupt from the gum.
 Teeth often rotate and erupt outside of the arch form.
 Depending on the underlying skeletal structures, crowding can be corrected by expansion and occasionally tooth removal.

 The upper teeth sit inside the lower teeth, which may cause tooth stratification and misaligned jaw growth.
 This can lead to asymmetric jaw growth and should be corrected as soon as it is recognized.
 Often a hyrax expansion appliance is used to correct this crossbite.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
 In cases that have a severe overbite, a bite plane is used as part of treatment.

 Proper chewing is impacted by this type of bite, in which the upper and lower front teeth do not overlap.
 Openbite may cause a number of unwanted habits, such as tongue thrusting.
 If a thumb or finger habit persists, we have an appliance that works beautifully to cease this habit.
 If the openbite is not caused by a habit, elastic wear during orthodontic treatment can often close it.